Exifers/Libtree/src/ast/README.txt

 Tiger Abstract Syntax Tree nodes with their principal members.
 Incomplete classes are tagged with a `*'.
 Completed classes are tagged with a '-'.
+Classes containing a pointer to a definition are tagged with '+'.

 /Ast/               (Location location)
   /Dec/             (symbol name)